 april 17, 2025

-In contemporary culture, animals and creature-like forms are everywhere, especially in commercial figurines and cartoons.
-Many commercial figurines and cartoons benefit from using the reference of animals or creature-like forms for character production, especially brands that use the commercial approaches of cuteness by simplifying their physical features, using pastel color tones, and emphasizing features like feet or eyes.
-Currently, brands like Sonny Angels, Labubus, Smiskis, and Pop Mart are commercial figurine brands that use a consistent blueprint of “cuteness” on their characters that share the same facial expressions and body language, with only surface differences in clothing or outer design to distinguish them.
-However, through these minimalistic differences, the artistic approaches have been appreciated more as a trend of blind box unboxings rather than characteristic consummation, making each commercial figurine’s individuality thin.
+in contemporary culture, animals and creature-like forms are everywhere, especially in commercial figurines and cartoons. many commercial figurines and cartoons benefit from using the reference of animals or creature-like forms for character production, especially brands that use the commercial approaches of cuteness by simplifying their physical features, using pastel color tones, and emphasizing features like feet or eyes. currently, brands like Sonny Angels, Labubus, Smiskis, and Pop Mart are commercial figurine brands that use a consistent blueprint of “cuteness” on their characters that share the same facial expressions and body language, with only surface differences in clothing or outer design to distinguish them. however, through these minimalistic differences, the artistic approaches have been appreciated more as a trend of blind box unboxings rather than characteristic consummation, making each commercial figurine’s individuality thin.

 nobody knows i have fuzzy socks on (2025)